Vegan Dips, Salad Dressings, and Sauces

 Vegan Hot Corn Dip with Crispy Tortilla Chips

-One of the best vegan dips to make when fresh organic corn is in season.
+Make this one when fresh organic corn is in season.

 • 2 teaspoons extra-virgin olive oil, divided